bholloway/angularity.github.io/getting-started/installation.md

 ## Install Angularity

+### Stable

 Perform a global installation using npm.

     npm install -g angularity

-If you wish to install a particular release of angularity, you can install from github instead of the npm registry.
+### Pre-release

+You can install from github.
+However this is considered bleeding edge.

-    npm install -g angularity/node-angularity#<TAG>
+    npm install -g angularity/node-angularity

 ## [optional] Angularity Source Code